address

 in addition you are to use your inspirational source material to design your items and develop innovative ideas or practice traditional techniques and acquire complex practical skills supported by a thorough knowledge of materials processes and techniques

-This course is taught over six terms, over two years, and is ideal for those who have already gained a Level 3 certificate, or equivalent, in stitched textiles, and want to advance their skills in the craft of design and embroidery.
+This course is taught over six terms, over two academic years, and is ideal for those who have already gained a Level 3 certificate, or equivalent, in stitched textiles, and want to advance their skills in the craft of design and embroidery.
 The course provides an opportunity to expand and advance skills in hand, machine, traditional and contemporary stitched textile techniques and contextual studies.

 For the Design Unit you will complete the following: